-“On land or at sea, her feet were rarely burdened with footwear of any kind, yet they were always strikingly clean.”
+“Her feet were rarely burdened with footwear of any kind, yet they were always strikingly clean”

 Lua possessed a powerful but relaxed confidence in her small, slender frame and innocuous manner.
 Somewhat introverted, she listened more than talked, but would get quite animated when discussing new recipes with fellow cooks, or ‘culinary artists,’ as she liked to say.
 She was particularly fond of Asian cuisine.